Over the last few years, the UK staycation market has become more popular due to the pandemic halting travel overseas.

 What is a holiday let?

-As the name indicates, these are properties which you can rent out to people for holiday purposes.
-In other words, you are not able to rent them out to people on a long term basis.
+As the name indicates, these are properties that you can rent out to people for holiday purposes.
+In other words, you are not able to rent them out to people on a long-term basis.

 Are they profitable investments?